APNIC-Labs/draft-kskroll-sentinel/README.md

    The sentinel process is envisaged to use a test with three names:

-   a.  a name containing the label ".is-ta-<tag-index>.".
-This name
+   a.  a name containing the label ".is-ta-<tag-index>."
-       MUST be validly signed.

-   b.  a name containing the label ".not-ta-<tag-index>.".
-This name
+   b.  a name containing the label ".not-ta-<tag-index>."
-       MUST be validly signed

-   c.  a third name that is signed with a DNSSEC signature.
-This name
+   c.  a third name that is signed with a DNSSEC signature that cannot
-       MUST be signed, but the signature is to be deliberately altered such that it cannot be validated.
+       be validated.

    The responses received from queries to resolve each of these names would allow us to infer a trust key state of the resolution environment.

    o  Case 1: A DNSSEC-Validating resolver that includes this mechanism
-      that has loaded the nominated key into its trusted key store will respond with an A (or AAAA) record response for "is-ta", SERVFAIL for "not-ta" and SERVFAIL for the invalid name.
+      that has loaded the nominated key into its trusted key stash will respond with an A record response for "is-ta", SERVFAIL for "not- ta" and SERVFAIL for the invalid name.

    o  Case 2: A DNSSEC-Validating resolver that includes this mechanism
-      that has not loaded the nominated key into its trusted key store will respond with an SERVFAIL record for "is-ta", an A (or AAAA) record response for "not-ta" and SERVFAIL for the invalid name.
+      that has not loaded the nominated key into its trusted key stash will respond with an SERVFAIL record for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.

+   o  Case 3: A DNSSEC-Validating resolver that does not include this
+      mechanism will respond with an A record response for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.